RhizomeDB/dbsp-notes/README.md

 ## 2.9.5 Index With Operator

-Groups elements of a [Z-Set] according to some key function, returning an [Indexed Z-Set].
+Indexing operators group elements of a [Z-Set] according to some key function, returning an [Indexed Z-Set].

 For example: